Getting Started with Microsoft Teams Application

 NOTE

-Now add Syncfusion Blazor component in any razor file.
-Here, the Kanban component is added in Tab.razor page under the ~/Pages folder.
+Now, add the Syncfusion® Blazor Kanban component in the Tab.razor page under the ~/Pages folder.

 @using System.Collections.ObjectModel;